Are you a mandatory reporter?

 - reasonable cause to know or suspect that a child has been subjected to abuse or neglect or

-- observed the child being subjected to circumstances or conditions that would reasonably result in abuse or neglect, the mandated reporter shall immediately upon receiving such information report or cause a report to be made of such fact to the county department, the local law enforcement agency, or through the child abuse reporting hotline system.
+- observed the child being subjected to circumstances or conditions that would reasonably result in abuse or neglect, the mandatory reporter shall immediately upon receiving such information report or cause a report to be made of such fact to the county department, the local law enforcement agency, or through the child abuse reporting hotline system.

 What is a mandatory reporter?